Sulcata Tortoise: Habitat and Characteristics

 The distribution of this reptile covers the south of the Sahara, from Senegal to eastern Sudan, along the Sahel band.
 So, it’s located in a strip that crosses the entire African continent, from the Atlantic Ocean to the Red Sea.
 In addition, this area is known as a transition region between desert dunes and vegetation.

 The habitats this turtle lives in are arid and with sandy soils, with quite high temperatures.
 In these places, rainfall is scarce, so it has to deal with the heat in a particular way.
 To do this, it digs burrows in order to withstand the long periods of droughts, but also the freezing nights in its environment.

-It‘s recognized as one of the largest tortoises in Africa, second only to the Galapagos tortoises.
+It‘s recognized as one of the largest tortoises in the world, second only to the Galapagos tortoises.
 The length of its shell can reach 85 centimeters (2.8 feet), while its weight exceeds 80 kilograms (176 pounds).